 The National Service User Council is the first of its kind in the UK.
 It is made up of elected service user representatives from across the country.
 25,737 people on probation were engaged, 235 of them recruited, trained and supported to be regional representatives, from which the 28 National Council members were elected.

 PEOPLE CURRENTLY ON OUR COUNCILS

 MEMBERS SELECTED FROM ACROSS UK

-The council are proactive in running national campaigns that are of importance to people in their communities.
-They are supported to identify the key issues and then develop a plan of activity and publicity in order to influence the right decision makers and drive the necessary changes.
+The Council plays an important role at User Voice.
+Council members support us to identify the key issues in the criminal justice system and then develop a plan of activity to influence the right decision makers and drive the necessary changes.

 Throughout their time at User Voice, Council members are trained and supported throughout their time at User Voice.
 Our training programme includes modules on public speaking, project management, and research skills.